 UMS is the same protocol that flash drives use when connected to a PC.
 It makes their contents completely available to the host computer.
-The problem is that a device needs exclusive access when using UMS.
+The problem is that the host device needs exclusive access to the connected device when using UMS.

-Thus, if you were browsing files on your phone via your PC, you couldn’t use your phone at the same time.
+Thus, when browsing your phone’s files via your PC, you can’t use your phone at the same time.
 In the past, this caused problems with Android system folders, plus it meant Android had to use the FAT file system, which is slow and outdated.

 All this said, Android doesn’t support UMS anymore.
 Thus, you can’t use a program like Recuva to recover files from a device connected with MTP or PTP.
 It won’t even see your device.
 EaseUs MobiSaver asked us to enable UMS, but this just isn’t possible on modern Android phones.

 There is a silver lining: if your phone has an SD card, you can remove it and put it in your PC using a built-in slot or an external reader.
 From there, Recuva can work its magic.
 However, few Android phones store text messages on the SD card.
 Thus, you won’t be able to recover anything from your card in most cases.

 How to Back Up and Restore Android Text Messages

 While you’re generally out of luck for recovering text messages, the good news is that backing them up is simple.
 Take a few minutes to set up an automatic backup plan today, and you’ll never have to worry about how to retrieve deleted messages again.